maryclaireteahan/letseat/README.md

 - - -

 ## Features:

 <details>

 ### Navigation Bar
 - The navigation bar has a consistent look and placement on all three pages of the website supporting easy navigation.
-It includes a simple Logo, and the menu options: Home page, Recipes page, Login page, Signup page and Logout page and is responsive on multiple screen sizes.
+It includes a simple Logo, and the menu options: Home page, Recipes page, Login page, Signup page, Logout page and Add Recipe and is responsive on multiple screen sizes.
 The menu options are hidden until a burger icon is clicked which then brings up the menu options.

 <details><summary>Navbar</summary>
 <img src="readme/documentation/features/base/header.png">